Ishika-Trivedi/Swamphacks2k22/readme.md

 ## CARDIAC MONITORING SYSTEM:

 Why should we need to check a patient's Cardiogram data?<br />
 An electrocardiogram(ECG) is a simple test that can be used to check the heart’s rhythm and electrical activity.
-It can be used to investigate symptoms of a possible heart problem such as chest pain, palpitations, dizziness, and shortness of breath.
+It can be used to investigate symptoms of a possible heart problem such as chest pain, palpitations, dizziness, and shortness of breath.<br />
-An ECG can help you detect:
+An ECG can help you detect:<br />
-💡 Arrhythmias- where the heart beats too slowly, too quickly, or too irregularly.
+💡 Arrhythmias- where the heart beats too slowly, too quickly, or too irregularly.<br />
-💡 Coronary heart disease- where the heart’s blood supply is blocked or interrupted by a build-up of fatty substances.
+💡 Coronary heart disease- where the heart’s blood supply is blocked or interrupted by a build-up of fatty substances.<br />
-💡 Heart attacks-where the supply of the blood to the heart is suddenly blocked.
+💡 Heart attacks-where the supply of the blood to the heart is suddenly blocked.<br />
-💡 Cardiomyopathy-where the heart wall become thickened or enlarged.
+💡 Cardiomyopathy-where the heart wall become thickened or enlarged.<br />
-All of the diseases are either fatal on their own or can lead some chronic problem.
+All of the diseases are either fatal on their own or can lead some chronic problem.<br />

 Implementation:-